Yurii-Laguta/JB4A-SDK-Android/PracticeField/README.md

 # Practice Field for Journey Builder for Apps Android SDK (formerly MobilePush Android SDK)

 ## About
-This is the Practice Field App for the Journey Builder for Apps Android SDK (formerly MobilePush Android SDK).
+This is the Practice Field App for the ExactTarget Journey Builder for Apps Android SDK (formerly MobilePush Android SDK).
 It serves these purposes:

 - Provides a UI for practicing with various features of the Journey Builder for Apps Android SDK (formerly MobilePush Android SDK).
 - Provides an example or template to practice creating an Android app that use the Journey Builder for Apps Android SDK (formerly MobilePush Android SDK).